Mary Linda GrahamRetired Faculty

 Mary Linda Graham started working at Hope in 1983.
 She taught dance history survey, historical social dance, career skills and ballet.
 She has also taught all levels of ballet and jazz, repertory, production, folk social and swing dance, accompaniment for dance and improvisation.
-She has served as the Dorothy Wiley DeLong Chair of Dance since 2005.
+She has served as the Dorothy Wiley DeLong Professor of Dance since 2014.

 Areas of Expertise

 A former member of Dayton Contemporary Dance Company, Linda also worked in New York City with various companies under the direction of choreographers such as Anna Sokolow, Mary Anthony, Ulysses Dove and Lynne Taylor-Corbett.

 Linda co-founded and co-directed Aerial Dance Theatre, an affiliate of the Hope department of dance.

 Linda enjoyed experiential learning about history and training, specifically exploring the commonalities between classical training for dancers, horses and dogs, and the relationship between communication, creativity and physical discipline.